tonywu71/distilling-and-forgetting-in-large-pre-trained-models/README.md

    wandb login
    ```

-7. On [Weight&Biases](http://wandb.ai), log in and create a new project e.g. `distilling-and-forgetting-in-large-pre-trained-models`
+7. On [Weight&Biases](http://wandb.ai), log in and create 2 new projects: one for the training e.g `distilling_and_forgetting-training` and one the evaluation e.g. `distilling_and_forgetting-evaluation`.

 8. Edit the `configs/env_config.yaml` file accordingly.
-First, modify `WANDB_PROJECT` accordingly to the previous step.
+First, modify `WANDB_PROJECT_TRAINING` and `WANDB_PROJECT_EVALUATION` accordingly to the previous step.
 Then - if you are using Cambridge's HPC - the only other change needed is to replace `tw581` with your own Cambridge CRSid.